Physical fatigue, irritability, heaviness of spirit, mental fogginess, and emotional unavailability are all on the menu when the burn is simmering.

 Here’s what I’ve learned that’s helped me keep burnout at bay:

-There’s an antidote to burnout; the question is: When are you ready make the required shifts and taking the right actions?
+There’s an antidote to burnout; the question is: Are you ready to commit to making the required shifts and taking the right actions?